shlee-lab/shlee-lab.github.io/_posts/2023-06-14-trip-in-Tallinn.md

 ---

-Where do you think of when you think of Tallinn, Estonia?
+Where do you think of when you visit Tallinn, Estonia?
 It is an old town with a beautiful medieval appearance.
 However, Old Town is not the place where the Estonians lived.

 <div class="row mt-3">
     {% include figure.html path="assets/img/tallinn-1.jpg" class="img-fluid rounded z-depth-1" zoomable=true  %}